nationalarchives/tdr-file-format/README.md

 The binary and container signature files are downloaded when the lambda is first started.
 The versions of the signature files are stored in the `DROID_SIGNATURE_VERSION` and `CONTAINER_SIGNATURE_VERSION` environment variables.
 To update to a new version of these signature files, we need to update the values in the environment variables.
+Getting updates for the signature files is currently a manual process.
+There is a full list of files [available here](https://www.nationalarchives.gov.uk/aboutapps/pronom/droid-signature-files.htm).

 ### File format Lambda